-The EPA has responsibilities and functions under environment protection legislation.
+The EPA has responsibilities and functions under a range of legislation.
 The list of Acts administered by the EPA is available on the EPA website.
-More information about what we require for each legal framework and subject area will be available on our website from mid-2021.

 We use regulatory instruments under each framework, including licensing, control orders, approvals, codes of practice and management plans.